Canon IVY 2 Mini Photo Printer Review

 Design

 Canon claims that the IVY 2 Mini can print a photo in 50 seconds or less, which is on par with the time it takes most of the 2-by-3-inch (or roughly) pocket photo printers I’ve used recently.
 My new IVY takes an average of 48 seconds for each print, which slightly improves over the previous model’s 44 seconds.
 Anything under 60 seconds is acceptable, and 48 is relatively fast, but the Kodak Mini 3 Retro wins the race with its 43-second print time.
 (I conducted all of my evaluations on a Samsung Galaxy Note equipped with the most recent version of Android.)
-Several factors can impact the speed at which a pocket printer prints a picture, including the image’s resolution and size, as well as your phone’s processing power and Bluetooth connection.
+Several factors can impact the speed at which a pocket printer prints a picture, including the image’s resolution, the phone’s processing power, and Bluetooth connection.
 Our issue with the original Canon IVY was that its print quality needed to match the competition.

-The IVY 2 Mini, thankfully, provides more vibrant and vivid colours, as well as more precise colours and sharper details.
+The IVY 2 Mini, thankfully, provides more vibrant colors, as well as more colors and sharper details.
 Prints from this Canon are less than those from similarly sized dye-sublimation machines, but they are on par with most of their competitors thanks to the vast improvements in zinck technology over the past few years.
 As I mentioned, the image may be tiled into four or nine smaller parts, allowing you to make collages or bigger images.
 There is no other portable photo printer that I am aware of that can accomplish that.

 Making Preparations